SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Experiment

-Figure \ref{fig:temp_effect} shows the effect of $\tau$ and the consequent assigned unseen distribution on accuracies for AwA dataset.
-Small $\tau$ enforces $q$ to be concentrated on nearest unseen class while large $\tau$, spread $q$ over all the unseen classes and basically does not introduce helpful unseen class information to the classifier.
-The optimal value for $\tau$ is 0.2 for AwA dataset as depicted in Figure \ref{fig:temp_effect}.b.
-The impact of $\tau$ on the assigned distribution for unseen classes is shown in Figure \ref{fig:temp_effect}.a when seen class is \textit{squirrel} in AwA dataset.
-Unseen distribution with $\tau=0.2$, well represents the similarities between seen class (\textit{squirrel}) and similar unseen classes (\textit{rat}, \textit{bat}, \textit{bobcat}) and basically verifies the result of Figure \ref{fig:temp_effect}.b where $\tau=0.2$ is the optimal temperature.
-While in the extreme cases, when $\tau=0.01$, distribution on unseen classes in mostly focused on the nearest unseen class and consequently the other unseen classes' similarities are ignored.
+Figure \ref{fig:temp_effect} shows the effect of $\tau$ and the assigned unseen distribution on seen, unseen and harmonic accuracies for AwA1 dataset.
+Small $\tau$ enforces $q$ to be concentrated on nearest unseen class, while large $\tau$ spread $q$ over all the unseen classes and basically does not introduce helpful unseen class information to the classifier.
+The optimal value for $\tau$ is 0.2 for AwA1 dataset as depicted in Figure \ref{fig:temp_effect}.\textit{right}.
+The impact of $\tau$ on the assigned distribution for unseen classes is shown in Figure \ref{fig:temp_effect}.\textit{left} when seen class is \textit{squirrel} in AwA1 dataset.
+Unseen distribution with $\tau=0.2$, well represents the similarities between seen class (\textit{squirrel}) and similar unseen classes (\textit{rat}, \textit{bat}, \textit{bobcat}) and basically verifies the result of Figure \ref{fig:temp_effect}.\textit{right} where $\tau=0.2$ is the optimal temperature.
+While in the extreme cases, when $\tau=0.01$, distribution on unseen classes in mostly focused on the nearest unseen class, \emph{rat}, and consequently the other unseen classes' similarities are ignored.
 Also $\tau=10$ flattens the unseen distribution which results in high uncertainty and does not contribute helpful unseen class information to the learning.